henrypp/simplewall/README.md

 - Temporary rules.
 Rules are reset after the next reboot.

 ### Uninstall:
-When you uninstall simplewall, all previously installed filters are stay alive in system.
+When you uninstall simplewall, all previously configured filters stay alive in system.
 To remove all filters created by simplewall, start simplewall and press "Disable filters" button.

 ### Command line: